Intrinsically Correct Algorithms and Recursive Coalgebras: Recursive Algorithms as Recursive Coalgebras

 \subsection{Intrinsic Correctness of Quicksort}

 The coalgebraic analysis of Quicksort given so far is not entirely satisfactory.
 While \autoref{prop:sort-recursive} shows that the recursive procedure terminates and defines a unique map $\sort\colon Z^*\to Z^*$, the type of this map does not yet force its correctness: it is a priori not clear that the list $\sort(w)$ is actually sorted and contains the same elements as the input list $w\in Z^*$.
-Especially since the pivot element $p\in Z$ can occur later in $w\in Z^*$, the recursive step $c(pw)$ needs to be defined carefully.
 To capture the correctness of Quicksort in the coalgebraic framework, \citet{AlexandruCRW25} propose to model Quicksort not over $\Set$, but rather over the slice category $\Set/I$ (or equivalently the category of $\Set^I$ of $I$-indexed sets) for the index set $I$ of finite multisets (a.k.a.\ \emph{bags}) over $Z$:

 In the following, we write $z\in \mu$ if $\mu(z)\neq 0$.
 Moreover, we write $q\colon Z^*\to \B Z$ for the map that sends a list to the multiset of its elements, and we denote the set of all sorted lists over $Z$ by